autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 Eligible validators are included in the committee selection algorithm.
 The algorithm is run at block epoch end to choose the committee for the upcoming epoch.

+### Jailing and exclusion from consensus committee

+A validator may be found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of failing to adhere to consensus rules when a member of the consensus committee.
+In this case, depending on the type of fault committed, [jailing](/glossary/#jailing) for a computed number of blocks (a '[jail period](/glossary/#jail-period)') may be applied as part of a slashing penalty.
+On jailing the validator:

+- is transitioned by protocol from an `active` to a `jailed` state
+- is barred from consensus committee selection until the [jail period](/glossary/#jail-period) has expired and the validator has been reactivated to an `active` state
+- suffer stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and/or loss of  [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee

+To get out of jail at the end of the [jail period](/glossary/#jail-period), the validator operator must [reactivate their validator node](/concepts/validator/#validator-re-activation) to (a) transition to an `active` state, and (b) resume eligibility for selection to the consensus committee.

 ## Stake bonding and delegation

 Validators are staked with Autonity's [Newton](/concepts/protocol-assets/newton/) stake token.
 A genesis validator must bond stake at genesis.
-After genesis, a validator can bond their own Newton and have Newton staked to them by delegation from other Newton token holders at any time.
+After genesis, a validator can bond their own Newton and have Newton staked to them by [delegation](/glossary/#delegation) from other Newton token holders at any time.

+Autonity implements a [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model and a [liquid staking](/concepts/staking/#liquid-staking) model.

+In this model:

+- [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas): [self-bonded](/glossary/#self-bonded) stake is slashed before [delegated](/glossary/#delegated) stake, ensuring the validator has "skin in the game" and incentivising reliable and honest validator operations and behaviour.
-Autonity implements a [liquid staking](/concepts/staking/#liquid-staking) model, minting [Liquid Newton](/concepts/protocol-assets/liquid-newton/) to the staker in proportion to the amount of Newton staked to a validator.
-It is important to note that staking rewards accrue to all holders of liquid newton.
-Upon receipt of liquid newton the holder becomes a delegator to the associated validator, and has a claim to some staked newton.
-Stake can be redeemed by a delegator at any time subject to the unbonding period set for the chain.
+- [Liquid staking](/concepts/staking/#liquid-staking): [delegated](/glossary/#delegated) stake has [Liquid Newton](/concepts/protocol-assets/liquid-newton/) minted to the staker in proportion to the amount of Newton staked to a validator.
+-
+{{% alert title="Note" %}}
+Note that:
+  - [Liquid Newton](/concepts/protocol-assets/liquid-newton/) is **not** minted for [self-bonded](/glossary/#self-bonded) stake.
+For rationale see [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas).
+  - Staking rewards accrue to all bonded stake active in the current consensus committee; [delegated](/glossary/#delegated) and [self-bonded](/glossary/#self-bonded) stakers earn staking rewards _pro rata_ to their share of the validator's total bonded stake.
+{{% /alert %}}

 Account addresses owning liquid newton and receiving staking reward revenue are:

-- For own stake bonding ('[self-bonded](/glossary/#self-bonded)') - the account address of the validator entity that registered the validator node.
-- For [delegated](/glossary/#delegate) stake bonding - the account address of the delegator entity that bonded stake to the validator node.

-For clarity, these are the `msgSender()` addresses of the account submitting `registerValidator()` and `bond()` transactions to the Autonity Network.
+- EOA accounts that have bonded [delegated](/glossary/#delegated) stake to a validator node, or have been recipients of a liquid newton transfer.
+- Contract accounts that have been recipients of a liquid newton transfer from an EOA or a contract account.

 Autonity implements an 'active epoch' staking model, applying staking transitions for bonding and unbonding at the end of each block epoch.

 Stake is bonded and redeemed by Newton holders submitting transaction requests to the Autonity Protocol Contract.
 These requests are recorded in state on submission as `Staking` data structures in the Autonity Protocol Contract state, but there is a temporal delay in effect.
 Voting power cannot change mid-epoch and so staking transitions are applied at epoch end before the next committee selection is run.

 Stake is bonded by submitting a bonding request transaction to the `bond()` function and redeemed by the converse, to the `unbond()` function.
-In the bonding scenario, the liquid newton is minted and the Validator's bonded stake amount updated in the final block of the epoch.
-Stake redemption by contrast is an incremental process: liquid newton is burned immediately on processing of the `unbond()` function call, the validator's bonded stake amount is updated at epoch end, the newton is issued (i.e. minted) to the staker at the end of the unbonding period.
+In the bonding scenario, liquid newton is minted for [delegated](/glossary/#delegated) stake and the Validator's total bonded stake amount updated in the final block of the epoch.
+Stake redemption by contrast is an incremental process: liquid newton for [delegated](/glossary/#delegated) stake is burned immediately on processing of the `unbond()` function call, the validator's total bonded stake amount is updated at epoch end, the newton is issued (i.e. minted) to the staker at the end of the unbonding period.
 If the unbonding request is included in block `T`, then actual unbonding is then executed at `T` + `unbondingPeriod` + remainder of the epoch in which the unbonding period falls.
 At this point, the staker's due newton is minted to them.

 ## Validator economics